dk14/wolfram-mega/docs/traders.md

 - subcontracts with equivalent semantics might contain small differences (e.g. redemption addresses).
 This has to be eliminated manually.
 - it is recommended to bound contract-size to reasonable minimum during contract generation, in order to avoid dealing with "halting problem", proof assistants etc. For BTC such bound can be expressed in bytes, or even satochis if txfee is known.
 - use DSL like Marlowe or write your own.
-- recursive calls can be supported in DSLs through  bounded recusrion (with default return value supplied in "return" after a fixed amount recursive calls).
-Trivial macro re-inlining function body n times.
+- recursive calls in DSLs can be supported through  bounded "typed" recursion, with default return value supplied in "return" after a fixed amount recursive calls (backup-value for "stack-overflow").
+Such trivial macro re-inlining function body n times solves Turing-completeness issues once and for all.
+  - this approach allows for fixed-max-length lists, dictionaries, any type of parsing/analysis on data from oracle.
+  - this approach allows for typed IO in DSLs: read data-point from oracle, write funds to parties, up to n times.

-After these techniques are applied, only contracts that are aimed at modeling "perpetual motion" would explode.
+**After these techniques are applied, only contracts that are aimed at modeling "perpetual motion" would explode.**

 #### **"Perpetuality"**